Situational Questions On The PMP® Exam

 So you are a project manager and have been for quite some time now.
 But you have reached the stage when a certificate in project management would be welcome.
 Maybe you have been passed over for a promotion because you have no project management accreditation?
 Maybe your company is looking shaky and you might be entering the job market soon?
 Or maybe you just want to prove to yourself that you are the real deal?

-It does not take much research into project management certification to encounter the Project Management Institute and its Project Management Professional (PMP®) award.
-A little digging will show that you need to have three years project management experience, if you have a degree, and five years if you do not.
-If you meet the experience requirement you then have to sit a 200-question, multiple-choice exam, based on the Guide to the Project Management Body of Knowledge (PMBOK® Guide).
+It does not take much research into project management certification to encounter the Project Management Institute and its Project Management Professional (PMP)® award.
+A little digging will show that you need to have at least three years' project management experience, if you have a degree, and five years experience if you do not.
+If you meet the experience requirement you then have to sit a 180-question, multiple-choice exam, based on the Guide to the Project Management Body of Knowledge (PMBOK® Guide).

 You will have also noticed in your travels Registered Education Providers (like Velopi) who provide four day PMP® exam preparation courses and support for students all the way up to the PMP® exam itself.
 These can be puzzling: why would an experienced project manager need to attend a course?
 Surely all that’s needed is some study of the PMBOK® Guide and the understanding years of experience brings?